 Another extremely valuable item in the sale is exceptional piece of Vezzi porcelain superbly painted with a scene showing Venus and Adonis embracing dates from circa 1725.
 The vase is estimated to sell for £70,000-100,000.
 Only a handful of large Vezzi vases are recorded and this vase is one of the largest pieces of Vezzi porcelain known.
 The Vezzi factory was only in operation for a short period of time, and all surviving pieces are regarded as absolute rarities.

 A very rare and large maiolica plaque, dating from 1541 and painted in the workshop of Baldessare Manarais estimated to sell for £80,000-100,000.
 The painted scene is based on a print after Raphael’s depiction of The Way to Calvary (now in the Prado Museum, Madrid).

-Another survivor of the World War is a Meissen large oval tray from the famous Swan Service, circa 1740.
+Another survivor of the World War II is a Meissen large oval tray from the famous Swan Service, circa 1740.
+This is one of the most important examples of fine European ceramics.
 It is modelled by J.F.
 Eberlein and estimated at £30,000-50,000.
 The dish is moulded with swans swimming amidst bulrushes and holds a gilt-edged border painted with the arms of Brühl and Kolowrat-Krakowska.
 The Swan Service was made in 1737-43, and it eventually numbered more than 2,200 pieces.
 The Swan Service of Meissen porcelain was almost destroyed at the end of the Second World War.
 At the end of World War II, the remaining pieces of the Swan Service were scattered amongst collectors and museums.